 A diagnostic test called a bone mineral density scan, or DEXA scan, is an X-ray specifically geared toward detecting loss of bone density.
 Images of your bones are compared to healthy bone benchmarks for someone of your age, gender, and ethnicity.
 Your doctor may order a DEXA scan if you are at an increased risk for osteoporosis or exhibit any of the symptoms listed above.

 If you are diagnosed with osteoporosis, treatments will likely include calcium, vitamin D, specialized osteoporosis medication, physical therapy, and strength training.
 Treatment may vary if you are experiencing osteoporosis pain due to a bone fracture.
 Back pain due to a fracture of one of the spinal vertebrae can be especially debilitating and may require surgery.
-At Texas Pain Relief Group’s in 13 locations across Dallas-Fort Worth, we offer osteoporosis pain treatment and vertebral fracture treatments such as vertebroplasty and kyphoplasty.
+At Physician Partners of America locations across Texas and Florida, we offer osteoporosis pain treatment and vertebral fracture treatments such as vertebroplasty and kyphoplasty.
 These minimally invasive procedures can help heal a vertebral fracture caused by osteoporosis so that you can get back to living your life.